vpasamic/readme-generator/README.md

     -[Contributers](#Contributers)
     -[Tests](#Tests)
     -[Contact ME](#Contact Me)

     ##Description
-    It creates a readme based on answers to the prompt
+    It generates a ReadMe based on the answers to a prompt

     ##Installation Instructions
-    It requires the installation of inquirer and util.
+    It requires installation of inquirer

     ##Usage
-    It can be used to create readme's for any projects
+    Run the app to create a readme

     ##License
     undefined

     ##Contributers
     Ver Pasamic

     ##Tests
-    There are none
+    none

     #Contact Me
     ##Github
     vpasamic